Land Rover Defender 90 vs Lexus RX

 Feature Showdown

-The Land Rover Defender 90 features a 13.1-inch touchscreen, while the Lexus RX gets a 14-inch display.
+The Land Rover Defender 90 features a 11.4-inch touchscreen paired with a 12.3-inch digital dash, while the Lexus RX gets a 14-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Land Rover Defender 90 stands out with Apple CarPlay that you will not find on the Lexus RX.
 The Lexus RX counters with wireless Apple CarPlay/Android Auto, head-up display, panoramic roof, ventilated seats, power tailgate, Lexus Premium Sound audio and ambient lighting.
 Which feature set matters more depends on your daily routine and priorities.